zenharashique/COET-localhackday2019/README.md

 # Joining the list
 To join to the list of contributors you just need to do this simple steps:
 * Fork this project
-* Edit `index.md` inside `Contributors-this-way` folder and add your username & link to your github-profile.
+* Edit `README.md` inside `docs` folder and add your username & link to your github-profile.
 Please use this format:

   `Name - [username](link to your github profile)`